“Being green is more than just buying ‘eco.’ It is an unshakeable commitment to a sustainable lifestyle.” Jennifer Nini

 I am still teaching, but I am teaching more classes online through distance learning.
 I also went into business for myself.

-Besides being a biologist (MSc), I own an online franchise in the health & wellness industry.
+Besides being a biologist (MSc), botanist/herbalist and nutritionist, I own an online business in the health & wellness industry.
 I became a blogger!!!
-I am becoming certified as a Registered Holistic Nutritionist.
-And an essential oils coach.
 I hope to help as many people as I can live a happier and healthier life sharing what I have learned and continue to learn.

-In the future, I plan to write my own gluten-free cookbook, eBooks, video/training courses, seminars, and a book documenting my health journey.
-I would also like to start my own non-profit organization and practice so I can help more people on a global scale.
+In the future, I plan to write my own gluten-free cookbook, eBooks, video/training courses, seminars/workshops, and a book documenting my health journey.
 This blog is my starting point.

 I created a second blog which is going to be a little different from this one.
 Check it out at ahealthfullifestyle.com.